ekerner-com/cesium-terrain-server/README.md

 ekerner.com: My 1st go project to be honest, love the lang so far.
 If there are things which arent Ideal they are
-1: someone could make a super/base class for `handers/terrain.go`
+1. someone could make a super/base class for `handers/terrain.go`
 `handers/pngtile.go`
 and perhaps
 `handers/terrain.go`
 as there is duplicate code in each
-2: would be nice to add support for gzip and/or deflate: you could say zgip all of the images if you had a poory compressed png tilesets where they sit.
+2. would be nice to add support for gzip and/or deflate: you could say zgip all of the images if you had a poory compressed png tilesets where they sit.
 Just needs different headers and perhaps diff store data type.
-3: the handlers/layer.json default file extension is .terrain: nice if you could pass in the default ext eg:
+3. the handlers/layer.json default file extension is .terrain: nice if you could pass in the default ext eg:
--default-format png // terrain|png
+`-default-format png // terrain|png`

 ## License